safe-global/safe-core-sdk/playground/README.md

 This playground contains several scripts that can be used as a starting point to use the Safe{Core} SDK.
 These scripts do not cover all the functionality exposed by the SDK but showcase some steps of the Safe transaction flow.

 Before starting, make sure to install and build the Safe{Core} SDK monorepo.
+From the project root, run:

 ```bash
 yarn install